Introduction

 What is a Server Action?

-A Server Action is an async function marked with the "use server" directive.
-When a form submits or a button is clicked, Next.js serialises the form data and sends it to the server — automatically.
-You never write the API endpoint yourself.
+A Server Action is an async function that runs on the server, marked with the "use server" directive at the top.
+When a form submits, Next.js serialises the FormData and sends it to the server function automatically — without you writing a single line of fetch code.

 Step 1: Create the Server Action